Regional Downgradient Investigation

 Downgradient Investigation Field Work

-- One round of groundwater samples have been obtained, analyzed, and reported.
+• Groundwater samples obtained, analyzed, and reported.

-- Installation of ten temporary surface water gages and data recorders.
+• Installation of ten temporary surface water gages and data recorders.

 Downloadable Documents